 This subclause is applicable when IMS restoration is supported according to the supported feature "ProvAFsignalFlow" as described in subclause 5.8.

-This procedure allows an AF to provision information about the AF signalling IP flows between the UE and the AF.
+This procedure allows a NF service consumer to provision information about the AF signalling IP flows between the UE and the NF service consumer.

-The AF shall provide:
+The NF service consumer shall provide:

 - the IP address (IPv4 or IPv6) of the UE in the "ueIPv4" or "ueIPv6" attribute; and